bytesleo/nodetomic-api-swagger/README.md

 ![Imgur](http://i.imgur.com/yTI3otr.png)

-* Generate output folder: **`dist`**

-Folder "client" is optional.
+Generate folder **`dist`**.
+So "dist/client" is optional.
 You can paste the compilation of a client here, for example of Vue, React, Angular ...

 ![Imgur](http://i.imgur.com/u4axBDN.png)